lekhrajdinkar/02-spring/Kubernetes/KCAD/06-security/03-API-Group.md

   - `/apis` * --> named. more organized. **future** functionalities.
   - /logs --> integrating with 3rd part logging server.

-- so, not all user can can call all api. will authorize user, will give granular permission. [check](./04-Authorization.md)
+- so, not all user can  call all api. will authorize user, will give granular permission. [check here](./04-Authorization.md)

 - try:
   - curl http://localhost:6443 -k